KockaAdmiralac/DPHPC/readme.md

 If you'd like to see the numbers in a humanly-readable format, you can pass the option `--human_readable_output`.
 This can be significantly slower, but helps with debugging on smaller datasets.

+### Profiling
+If you want to measure how long a piece of your variant code takes, so that you can find out where the bottleneck is, you can use the `--profile` option.
+In your code, place the `START_LOOP(loop1)` and `END_LOOP(loop1)` markers (from the `profile.h` header), and the script will print how long each of the markers you placed took to execute.
+If multiple threads are running the segment of code where you place the marker, you will be able to see average, minimum and maximum runtime for each thread.

 ### Changing result paths
 If you'd like to change where timing results and output data are stored, the following options are available: